Scavetta/DAwR_I_data/README.md

-# DAwR_I_data
+# Intermediate Data Analysis with R Course - Data Repository

-Data for the Data Analysis with R Intermediate Course
+Please clone or download this repository towork on the exercises in the DAwR_I course.